-The following table presents fees for professional audit services and other services rendered to us by Marcum for our fiscal years ended December 31, 2019 and 2018.
+The following table presents fees for professional audit services and other services rendered to us by Marcum for our fiscal years ended December 31, 2022 and 2021.

-2019 2018
+2022 2021

-Audit Fees (1) \$ 266,481 \$ 334,092
+Audit Fees (1) \$306,660 \$215,320

-Audit-Related Fees (2) \$ \$
+Audit-Related Fees (2) -

-Tax Fees (3) \$ \$
+Tax Fees (3) - -

-All Other Fees (4) \$ 64,243 \$ 62,266
+All Other Fees (4) 82,909 75,819

-\$ 330,724 \$ 397,358
+\$389,569 \$291,139

-- (1) "Audit Fees" consist of fees and expenses billed for professional services rendered in connection with the audit of our annual financial statements, review of our quarterly financial statements, and services that are normally provided by Marcum in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Audit-Related Fees" consist of fees and expenses billed for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees." - (3) "Tax Fees" consist of fees and expenses billed for professional services rendered by Marcum for tax compliance, tax advice and tax planning. - (4) "All Other Fees" in 2019 consist of fees and expenses billed for professional services rendered by Marcum in connection with our Form S-3 registration statement, our registered public offering in October 2019 and our Form S-8 registration statement related to the registration of shares authorized for issuance pursuant to the Company's 2014 Equity Incentive Plan.
-In 2018, "All Other Fees" consist of fees and expenses billed for professional services rendered by Marcum in connection with our Form S-1 registration statement related to our 2018 PIPE Offering and our Form S-8 registration statement related to the registration of shares authorized for issuance pursuant to the Company's 2014 Equity Incentive Plan.
+(1) "Audit Fees" consist of fees and expenses billed for professional services rendered in connection with the audit of our annual financial statements, review of our quarterly financial statements, and services that are normally provided by Marcum in connection with statutory and regulatory filings or engagements for those fiscal years.

+(2) "Audit-Related Fees" consist of fees and expenses billed for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."

+(3) "Tax Fees" consist of fees and expenses billed for professional services rendered by Marcum for tax compliance, tax advice and tax planning.
+(4) "All Other Fees" in 2022 and 2021 consist of fees and expenses billed for professional services rendered by Marcum in connection with the filing of our prospectus supplements with respect to the Controlled Equity Offering Sales Agreement and our Form S-8 registration statements related to the registration of shares authorized for issuance pursuant to the Company's 2020 Inducement Equity Incentive Plan and the Company's amended of our prospectus supplements with respect to the Controlled Equity Offering Sales Agreement and our Form S-8 registration statements related to the registration of shares authorized for issuance pursuant to the Company's 2020 Inducement Equity Incentive Plan and the Company's amended and restated 2014 Equity Incentive Plan, and in 2021, the filing of our prospectus pursuant to a registration statement on Form S-3 with the SEC using a "shelf" registration process.